Andre van Eyssen

 - Click for my LinkedIn profile.
 Has the usual background information and peer recommendations.

 - My Twitter account is PCOWandre.
-I don't really use Twitter very much, though.
+I don't use Twitter or other social media, really, so there won't be much there..

 I have many interests; here are a few: